-Greece plans to seek EU support for RES special account21.
-September 2020. / SEE Energy News
+Greece plans to seek EU support for RES special account, SEE Energy News

 According to RES market operator DAPEEP projections, RES special account deficit will reach some 224 million euros by the end of the year, mostly due to adverse effects of the coronavirus pandemic.
 Greek Ministry of Energy said that it plans to seek support from the EU recovery funds for the ailing RES special account.

 Secretary-General at the Ministry of Energy Alexandra Sdoukou said that the Ministry is currently examining several options for ensuring special account’s sustainability in the future.
 One of the options considered is the establishment of a special market for green certificate trading.